vojtechruz/vojtechruzicka-blog/src/posts/maven-archetypes/index.md

 -DarchetypeArtifactId=maven-archetype-archetype
 ```

+ Now all you need to do is to copy over the files which should be part of your generated project.
+The target location of your files is described below.

 ### Archetype configuration

 #### POM file
 In the artifact's root directory, there is a `pom.xml` file of the archetype.
 You can see the packaging `maven-archetype`.
 You can customize build of your archetype here as with any other pom.

-However, ther is another `pom.xml` filelocated under `src\main\resources\archetype-resources` which is the pom file of the generated project.
+However, there is another `pom.xml` file located under `src\main\resources\archetype-resources` which is the pom file of the generated project.
 Here you can make any changes, which should be presented in the resulting project's pom.

 #### Source code
 You can put any source files, which need to be part of the output project under